ducmn/ducmn.github.io/_posts/2022-8-23-Student-Loan.md

 2. How do you get people to trust you?
 You're just a random guy, not backed by any institution.
 3. As 'The Brothers Karamazov' demonstrates, the way you give out money is also important.
 These are highly talented folks with a lot of pride.
 What's the proper way to give to them?
 4. Should it be a grant, or should it be a loan?
 If a loan, then how can one overcome the Vietnamese's aversion to debt?
 Any how long should the horizon be?
 How do you deal with the "depositors" who ask for their money back?

-It's tragic.
-More resources are poured into a Down syndrome kid in the UK than the 10 smartest high schoolers in Vietnam combined.

 Loan is a gazillion time harder than a grant.
 It's need an IT system behind it.